mngugi/Dot-Net-/README.md

 }

 ```
+This is a C# code that outputs "Hello Hello World" on the console.
+The code defines a class named "Hello" with a Main method.
+The Main method uses the Console.WriteLine method to display the string "Hello Hello World".

+---
 ### Mono Complete

 - Mono is an open-source implementation of the .NET framework and can be installed using the following code.